 It consists of a bulbous base, stalks, feathery green leaves, and yellow flowers, all of which are edible.
 Its seeds are also used as a spice in various cuisines.
 I really like roasting fennel or adding it to soups and stews.

-Fennel is packed with essential nutrients, including vitamin C, potassium, and manganese.
+Fennel is packed with essential nutrients.
 It contains a unique combination of phytonutrients, including the flavonoid anethole, which has anti-inflammatory properties and has been linked to reducing the risk of certain cancers.

 26. Endive